jillesvangurp/es-kotlin-client/README.md

 ## Raw Json queries

-The same search also works with multiline json strings in Kotlin so you don't have to jump through hoops to use raw json:
+The same search also works with multiline json strings in Kotlin so you don't have to jump through hoops to use raw json.
+Multiline strings are awesome in Kotlin and you can even inject variables and expressions.

 ```kotlin
 val keyword="quick"